Wumpf/IncludeToolbox/README.md

 The feature is tested, but it is useful even within large projects.
 It makes results of IWYU better.
 Works only on header files.

 It gets all the #include declarations and writes them as they are to the specified mapping file.
 Combining several of those files are done using `{ref: }` in the final file.
-To find more: [](https://github.com/include-what-you-use/include-what-you-use/blob/master/docs/IWYUMappings.md)
+To find more visit [official mappings guide](https://github.com/include-what-you-use/include-what-you-use/blob/master/docs/IWYUMappings.md)

 Configuration is on *Tools>Options>Include Toolbox>Include Mapper* page.

 Mapper has one option, that specifies separator you would like to use, quotes or angle brackets.
 This option maps opposite choice as a private header, ultimately forsing IWYU to choose your vision of the file.

 To specify relative index use *Relative File Prefix* option. e.g. C:\\users\\map\\a.h with prefix C:\\users will write <map/a.h> to the final map.

-The feature is in beta.

 ## ~~Include Graph~~